Customs warehousing offers traders a storage facility that delays the payment of VAT and import duty

 To be authorised, traders and agents will have to show that they meet a range of enhanced conditions regarding accounts and records, customs compliance and solvency.
 These enhanced criteria will need to be in place in your business before HMRC can grant authorisation - customs officers may visit your premises to verify your systems and paperwork.

-Find CFSP information in Notice 760 on the HMRC website
+Find CFSP information in Notice 760.

 Entering goods using CFSP